top of page

 All original, no cracks, no breaks, pots date to '63

-In the early 80's David Hollestelle was on tour in Germany with Herman Brood & His Wild Romance when he noticed this beautiful FireBird in a shop window.
-Head over heels in love, David asked for a pre-payment on his tour money and purchased the Bird.
+In 1982 David Hollestelle was on tour in Germany with Herman Brood & His Wild Romance when he noticed this beautiful FireBird I in a shop window at No.1 Guitar Center Talstraße 70, Hamburg.
+Head over heels in love, David asked for the price but it was a hefty DM3600 which was a SHITLOAD of money at the time.
+In love but not able to buy it, he left it hanging in the Shop but it never left his mind.

-Six months later David was cleaning the guitar and removed the pickguard to see if a Humbucker could be installed.
+Couple of months later when back from touring David was cleaning the guitar and removed the pickguard.
 To his surprise underneath the pickguard scratched in the finish were just 2 letters: "EC"...

 About the Gibson Firebird: